-According to a recent study analysing data from sleep apps, Kiwis sleep an average of 8 hours and 4 minutes a night.
-That’s pretty decent considering we’re always being told to sleep at least 8 hours.
-We’re ahead of many other developed countries, including Australia, France, Canada and the US, although we’re just a smidgeon behind the Dutch.
+According to a recent study analyzing data from sleep apps, Kiwis sleep an average of 8 hours and 4 minutes a night.
+That's pretty decent considering we're always being told to sleep at least 8 hours.
+We're ahead of many other developed countries, including Australia, France, Canada and the US, although we're just a smidgeon behind the Dutch.

 This discussion on quantity of sleep all makes the quality of our sleep that much more important.
 There's no point patting ourselves on the back for the number of hours we sleep if the sleep itself is poor, or if we wake up feeling stiff and sore.
 Considering we spend a third of our lives in bed, we may as well invest in trying to make that third as comfortable and as effective as possible.